py-why/EconML/doc/spec/estimation/dml.rst

 linear on some pre-defined; potentially high-dimensional; featurization).
 These methods include:
 :class:`.DML`, :class:`.LinearDML`,
 :class:`.SparseLinearDML`, :class:`.KernelDML`.
-For fullly non-parametric heterogeneous treatment effect models, checkout the :class:`.NonParamDML` and the :class:`.CausalForestDML`.
+For fullly non-parametric heterogeneous treatment effect models, check out the :class:`.NonParamDML` and the :class:`.CausalForestDML`.
 For more options of non-parametric CATE estimators, check out the :ref:`Forest Estimators User Guide <orthoforestuserguide>` and the :ref:`Meta Learners User Guide <metalearnersuserguide>`.